 SDGs as an Agenda for Peace and Humanity

-The United Nations has, since its inception in 1945, has worked to convene member states around an overarching framework to establish peace, eradicate poverty and ensure human rights and gender equality worldwide.
-In 2000, the UN committed to a fifteen years ‘agenda for humanity’ which was signed by 189 world leaders at the UN General Assembly under the name of Millennium Declaration for the Millennium Development Goals (MDGs).
+Since its inception in 1945, the UN has worked to convene member states around an overarching framework to establish peace, eradicate poverty, and ensure human rights and gender equality worldwide.
+In 2000, the UN committed to a 15-year “Agenda for Humanity” which was signed by 189 world leaders at the UN General Assembly under the name Millennium Declaration for the Millennium Declaration for the Millennium Development Goals (MDGs).

-Realizing that they had not achieved all the goals, world leaders pursued new ways to design the second generation of the global goals.
-They engaged all layers of society in a more inclusive approach.
-Member states then set about consulting their civil society groups on how they wanted to see the world improve in the next fifteen years.
+World leaders, having realized that they had not achieved all the goals, they pursued new ways to design the second generation of these global goals.
+They engaged all levels of society in a more inclusive approach.
+Member states then began consulting their civil society groups on how they envisioned the world improving in the next 15 years.
 A total of 88 countries initially submitted their views.

-This is how the 2030 Agenda for Sustainable Development Goals (SDGs) came into being in 2015.
-Leaders of all 193 member states including Canada, signed this commitment to work together to implement the SDGs by 2030.
-They decided to take bold steps to eradicate poverty in all its forms and to work together to shift the world onto a path to sustainable development.
-They pledged to leave no one behind on this collective journey.
-Canadian government committed to this as well.
+This resulted in the 2030 Agenda for Sustainable Development Goals (SDGs) which came into effect in 2015.
+They decided to take bold new steps to eradicate poverty in all its forms and work together to shift the world onto a path to sustainable development.
+They pledge to leave no one behind on this collective journey.

-The 2030 Agenda is a demonstration of the scale ambition and universality of this development plan which is broken down into 17 Goals, 169 Targets, and 232 Indicators.
-These are specific and carefully measured by government agencies, business and civil society so that each nation can see how it compares to its peers.
+The 2030 Agenda demonstrates the level of ambition and universality of this development plan, as it is broken down into 17 Goals, 169 Targets, and 232 Indicators.
+These have been specifically measured by government agencies, business, and civil society so that nations can be compared to their peers.

 People, Planet, Peace, Prosperity, and Partnership

-Agenda 2030 and its Goals, Targets, and Indicators are also a demonstration of the scale, ambition and universality of this new agenda which includes five pillars, known as the ‘Five Ps’ of Sustainable Development: People, Planet, Peace, Prosperity and Partnership.
-Each of them seek to:
+The 2030 Agenda includes five pillars, which are known as the “Five Ps” of Sustainable Development: People, Planet, Peace, Prosperity and Partnership.
+Each of these pillars seek to:

-- In partnership with all countries, all stakeholders and all people, boldly mobilize the means required to implement this Agenda through a revitalised Global Partnership for Sustainable Development, based on a spirit of strengthened global solidarity, focused in particular on the needs of the poorest and most vulnerable.
+In partnership with all countries, all stakeholders and all people, boldly mobilize the means required to implement this Agenda through a revitalized Global Partnership for Sustainable Development, based on a spirit of strengthened global solidarity, focused in particular on the needs of the poorest and most vulnerable.

-The states are invited to report at least once every five years of the SDG timeline through their Voluntary National Reports (VNRs) which are presented yearly at the UN general Assembly meeting of the High-level Political Forum (HLPF) in New York.
-At this forum, the leaders, civil society, private sectors and academia discuss progress and challenges to achieving the SDGs.
+Member states are invited to report at least once every 5 years throughout the SDG timeline through Voluntary National Reports (VNRs).
+These are presented yearly at the UN General Assembly meeting of the High-level Political Forum (HLPF) in New York City.
+At this forum the leaders, civil society, private sectors, and academia discuss progress and challenges to achieving the SDGs.

-The theme for the 2021 HLPF, planned for 6-15 July 2021 under the auspices of the Economic and Social Council (ECOSOC), will be about sustainable and resilient recovery from the COVID-19 pandemic that promotes the economic, social and environmental dimensions of sustainability.
+The theme of the 2021 HLPF is sustainable and resilient recovery from the COVID-19 pandemic.
+This will be under the auspices of the Economic and Social Council (ECOSOC), and will promote the economic, social, and environmental dimensions of sustainability.

-Canada has reported on the SDG progress through Canada’s Voluntary National report 2018.
-The report stipulates that “while Canada has attained an overall high standard of social and economic development, three million Canadians still struggle to satisfy their basic needs.
-Indigenous peoples, women, youth and the elderly, the LGBTQ2 community, newcomers to Canada, and persons with disabilities are more likely to face poverty, discrimination, and social exclusion.”
-Canada also strongly believes that promoting gender equality and empowering women and girls is the most effective way to ensure progress on all SDGs.
+Through Canada’s Voluntary National report 2018, we stipulate that “while Canada has attained an overall high standard of social and economic development, three million Canadians still struggle to satisfy their basic needs.
+Indigenous peoples, women, youth, the elderly, the LGBTQ2 community, newcomers to Canada and persons with disabilities are more likely to face poverty, discrimination, and social exclusion.”
+Canada believes that promoting gender equality, and empowering women and girls is the most effective way to ensure progress on all SDGs.

-Canada’s allocated funds from its Federal Budget to establish an SDG Unit- a coordination body, which will ensure effective 2030 Agenda integration across federal departments and agencies and track their progress on the SDGs.
-Canada has developed its Strategy for sustainable development and a 30 Actions to get there.
-These will respond to challenges of leaving no one behind through actions that can reduce poverty, advance gender equality and the empowerment of women and girls, foster social inclusion and celebrate diversity, and improve equality for all.
+Canada has allocated funds from its Federal budget to establish an SDG Unit.
+This is a body that coordinates effective 2030 Agenda integration across federal departments and agencies, and tracks their progress on the SDGs.
+Canada has developed its Strategy for sustainable development and a 30 Actions to accomplish this.
+These will spur a response to challenges faced by “leaving no one behind” through policies that can reduce poverty, advance gender equality and empower women and girls, foster social inclusion, celebrate diversity and improve equality for all.

-We invite you to be part of this global conversation.
-You can search through the links we provided below, and materials in our website (link to our Events page).
-As a starting point, you can view the movie created from the global consultations on the 75th Anniversary of the UN on people’s hopes for their better future.
+We invite you to participate in this global conversation.
+You can search through the links provided below, and materials throughout our website.
+As a starting point, you can view a video titled “2045” which originates from the global consultations on the 75th Anniversary of the UN on people’s hopes for their better future.